felixge/faster-than-c/README.md

 So if you would rather listen to a sane person presenting, I completely understand.
 Now is still a good time to switch tracks.

-I mean your first reaction to this should probably have been: MySQL uses a binary protocol, implementing this in JavaScript must be insanely slow compared to C!
+I mean your first reaction to this should probably have been: MySQL uses a binary protocol, implementing this in JavaScript must perform insanely bad compared to C!

-For a long time, I also thought that this would be the case, and that C based implementations would always outperform my pure JS version.
-I mean it was not long after I released my library that libmysql bindings for node.js showed up, and they were vastly outperforming my library.
+So for a long time I thought so as well.
+Shortly after I released my library, other libraries based on libmysql were released, and they vastly outperformed my library in many benchmarks.

-However, after spending a good amount of time optimizing my library, I no longer believe that C provides huges benefits in this problem domain, and in this talk I'll try to show you on how to write very fast JavaScript programs yourself.
+Initially I thought I would have to accept this.
+But I always thought that my library could perform at least a little bit better.
+So earlier this year I had some time to work on this, and was able to release a new version of my library that was much faster.
+So much faster in fact, that it was beating all other C based libraries at that time.

+At first I couldn't believe that, but after a lot of experiments, I now no longer believe that binary parsers like this must be implemented in C for performance reasons.
+JavaScript can be just as fast.

+Later on I will explain in more detail what I mean by this.

 ## Benchmarking

-Before I get started, lets talk about benchmarking.
+But, before I get started, lets talk about benchmarking.
+Not because I want to, but because it is kind of impossible to talk about performance without talking about benchmarks.

 The first question you may have is: What benchmarking library should I use?

-My answer to that is: None, they all suck.
+My answer to that is: Probably none, most of them suck.

 Now don't get me wrong, there are some nice and convenient libraries out there.
 However, almost all of them do something very terrible: They mix data collection